Washi Tape Is the Necessity Your DIY Arsenal Is Missing

 Since washi tape has blown up in the past couple of years, it seems like every craft manufacturer and Etsy store is incorporating their designs into a washi tape line.
+You can even get great deals on washi tape on Amazon.
 The cost of a roll of washi will vary depending on its quality and design, but in general, a roll of washi will run you around $5.
 Wishy Washi Tape carries dozens of varieties of washi tape, including packs of solid colors ($35), which are a good way to get your washi collection started.

 Naturally, washi tape has hit Etsy as well, and as you can imagine, some Etsy sellers are taking washi tape pretty seriously.
 Etsy shop MechaKucha808 is another fun way to add to your arsenal.

 Cute Tape is another online retailer who sells hundreds of washi tape options.
 These Days of the Week Washi Tape ($4 per roll) are popular for scrapbooking projects or even making a DIY calendar for your home!
 And at under $5 each, you can easily pick up all three colors without breaking the bank.